brunojppb/brunojppb.github.io/_posts/2022-01-19-elixir-phoenix-typescript-react.md

 Also notice that we now access our React app via the `/app` route.
 This is important and plays a major role when we bundle our application for production and serve it from Phoenix.
-Use use a small hook to check whether our app was mounted to the `/` path and redirect to the base path.
+We are using a small hook to check whether our app was mounted to the `/` path and redirect to the base path.
 This is only relevant for development.
 In production, Phoenix will make sure that the user is always in the `/app` when using our React app.